Yaroslav Paniot

-Yaroslav Vadymovych Paniot (Ярослав Вадимович Паніот, born 26 December 1997) is a Ukrainian-American figure skater who competes for the United States.
+Yaroslav Vadymovych Paniot (Ярослав Вадимович Паніот, born 26 December 1997) is a retired Ukrainian-American figure skater.
 He is the 2021 U.S. national pewter medalist.

 Representing Ukraine, he is the 2017 CS Tallinn Trophy bronze medalist, the 2017 Philadelphia International silver medalist, and a two-time Ukrainian national champion (2014, 2017).
 He has reached the free skate at four ISU Championships and qualified a spot for Ukraine at the 2018 Winter Olympics, where he finished 30th.
 He last competed for Ukraine in November 2018.

 Career

 Early career

 Paniot began skating in 2003.
 In his early years, he was taught by Yuriy Sukholentsev and Oleksandr Zelensky in Ukraine.
 From 2009 to 2011, he was coached by Alexei Tchetverukhin in Russia.

 In January 2012, Paniot won silver in the team event at the Winter Youth Olympics in Innsbruck, Austria.
 He debuted on the ISU Junior Grand Prix (JGP) series the following season, in late August 2012.
 In February 2013, Paniot took silver at the European Youth Olympic Winter Festival in Poiana Brașov, Romania.
 He trained mainly in Kyiv until 2014.